 History of the Department

-In the 1940s, additional appointments were made, including Alona Evans, who originally taught International Law, Latin American Politics, and Asian Politics (she later took over the course in Law and the Administration of Justice, making it a central course in the curriculum until her death in 1980), and Owen Stratton, who taught a wide range of American politics courses.
-In the 1950s and 60s, usually when Alona Evans was serving as chair, the department continued to grow and to develop a broader curriculum, so that by the early 1970s there were approximately 8 Full-Time Equivalent faculty members and over 800 students studying political science.
+In the 1940s, additional appointments were made.
+Alona Evans, who originally taught International Law, Latin American Politics, and Asian Politics, later took over the course in Law and the Administration of Justice, making it a central course in the curriculum until her death in 1980.
+Prof. Evans was the first woman to serve as president of the American Society for International Law.

 During most of the 1960s and 70s, the department's offerings were divided into 5 fields: American Politics, Legal Studies, Comparative Politics, International Relations, and Political Theory, with a student majoring in political science required to take work in four of these fields.
-In 1982-83, Legal Studies was incorporated into American Politics, with a major now required to take work in all four fields.
-Despite the abolition of the separate field, legal issues have continued to be a major focus in the curriculum, to an extent unusual in a liberal arts college.
-This focus, which began early in the department's history, and was particularly emphasized by Alona Evans in her enormously successful "Law and the Administration of Justice" course, has been significantly responsible for the many Wellesley students who have gone on to law school and to a legal career in recent years.
-Of course, many other majors have gone into public policy programs, to graduate school, and to a host of other careers.
+In 1982-83, Legal Studies was incorporated into American Politics, and required a major to take work in all four fields.
+Despite the abolition of the separate field, legal issues have continued to be a major focus in the curriculum and has led many Wellesley students to pursue law school and legal careers.

 In the fall of 2013, Pendleton East 251 was renamed the Edward A. Stettner Political Science Library in honor of our colleague who was a member of the department from 1968 until he retired in 2008.
 Prof. Stettner also served as Associate Dean and Acting Dean of the College.
 He passed away in early 2013.
 The beautifully renovated space is one of the nicest seminar rooms on campus.
 The Stettner Library houses bound copies of honor theses written by political science majors from the 1940s to the present.